 The name change made the club more synonymous with the area where they played and so made it a little easier to attract sponsorship dollars.
 Financially, the club was stabilised and this is a rarity at this level.
 The work done in 2004 was the catalyst for what would happen in 2005 and beyond.
 A ground change also followed for season 2005.
 The club which had played its last 3 seasons out of Oulton Reserve took up residence at Hayes Park, a move which would turn out to be a god send for the club.
 The Falcons were in the top two for the majority of season 2005 and it came down to the last game of the season versus top of the table Melbourne Tornado at Knights Stadium.
 A draw would give the Falcons promotion but a win would secure the title.
 In a pulsating encounter the second placed Falcons could not break down Tornado despite hitting the post in the final minutes.
 They had to settle for second but finally after several years of hard, unrewarding work and our share of bad luck….PROMOTION!!!!!
 Year 2005 also saw the striking of the Pizzo-Valentino Medal to honour the Club Champion.
 This medal was struck in honour of the two men who are largely responsible for our club existing today.
 Joe Valentino who founded the club and Carmelo Pizzo who passed away in 2004 but had worked tirelessly for many years to raise thousands of dollars to keep the club afloat after the Floridia Social Club withdrew it’s financial support.

-In 2015 – the club's 30th anniversary – the was in great shape.
-A new coaching panel with senior coach Peter Natsis, senior assistant Sam Papdopolous and reserves coach Tony Vescio has embarked on a gruelling but well attended pre-season.
-Over the next three seasons, promotion was narrowly missed, however, so a new coaching panel led by Kaan Kalayci and George Jolevski was appointed for season 2019.
-In the same year, close to 220 juniors and AAA players registered to represent the club.
+In 2015 – the club's 30th anniversary – the club was in great shape.
+A new coaching panel with senior coach Peter Natsis embarked on a gruelling but well attended pre-season.
+Over the next three seasons, promotion was narrowly missed.
+However, in 2019 a new coaching panel led by Kaan Kalayci was appointed.
+It was an outstanding season with only two losses as the club went into the final round of the season two points clear on top.
+Unfortunately, we lost the final game and missed the title and promotion by one point.
+In the same year, close to 220 juniors and 20 AAA players registered to represent the club.